DMX Returns To Rehab, Cancels Concerts To Put ‘Family And Sobriety First’

 American rapper DMX has canceled his upcoming string of shows to return to rehab and focus on his recovery, Rolling Stone reports.
 The 48-year-old actor has been known to speak openly about his struggles with crack cocaine addiction, which he fell into when he was just 14, as well as his experiences living with bipolar disorder.

 “In his ongoing commitment to putting family and sobriety first, DMX has checked himself into a rehab facility.
-He apologizes for his cancelled shows and thanks his fans for their continued support,” the rapper’s Instagram account wrote to fans.
+He apologizes for his cancelled shows and thanks his fans for their continued support,” the rapper’s Instagram account wrote.

 DMX missed his appearance Thursday at Def Jam’s 35th-anniversary party in Brooklyn, a performance at a Three-6-Mafia reunion concert on Saturday, and was quietly removed from Sunday’s schedule at New York’s Rolling Loud festival.
 The move mirrors his decision to reenter rehab back in 2017, which also led to him canceling a series of shows.